MightyPork/sdscp/README.md

 sdscp input.c -o output.c
 ```

-SDSCP generates a SDS-C compatible source code, or warns you if there is some problem.
+SDSCP generates a SDS-C compatible source code, or warns you if there is a problem.